odynik/ipcamviewer/README.md

 4. textoverlay - Add some text as a layer over the video.
 5. videoconvert -
 6. autovideosink - Show the video stream on the screen.
+7. videotestsrc - Is a sample video source with different patterns.
+Currently it replaces the other IP camera.
+8. videomixer - It mixes two or more video streams in one display.
+Split the display to fit all the IP cameras.

 ![Alt](draw.io/images/ipcam_pipeline.png)